-Whether you’ve been at it a few days, a few months, or half your friggin’ life, take a look through these top work from home productivity tips, and see if there isn’t something to help you along your way.
+Whether you’ve been at it a few days, a few months, or half your friggin’ life, look through these top work-from-home productivity tips and see if there isn’t something to help you along your way.

 1. Get Dressed

-A day that starts well, ends well.
-And when it comes to work from home productivity, a day that starts well is… a little hard to define actually.
+A day that starts well ends well.
+And when it comes to work-from-home productivity, a day that begins well is… a little hard to define.
 You have unique strengths and needs, and I can’t tell you exactly how to start your day.
-What I can tell you is this: you do need to start your day.
+I can tell you this: you do need to start your day.
 Start it intentionally and consistently.

-Rolling out of bed and into that first 9am meeting can be quite the guilty thrill.
-But it gets old fast, and it wears away at your self worth.
-For mental peace and steady motivation, it is imperative to send signals to your brain, right from the start of the day, that you are serious about getting shit done.
+Rolling out of bed and into that first 9 am meeting can be quite the guilty thrill.
+But it gets old fast, and it wears away at your self-worth.
+So for mental peace and steady motivation, it is imperative to send signals to your brain, right from the start of the day, that you are serious about getting stuff done.

 So get dressed.
-Shower.
+Take a shower.
 Have breakfast and do a yoga routine.
 The specifics don’t matter too much.
-What does matter is that you wake up, put yourself together, and till the soil of your day for success.
+What matters is that you wake up, put yourself together, and till the soil of your day for success.

 2. Get Undressed

-A key counterpart to the tip above: it is just as important to end your workday right as it is to start it right.
+It is just as essential to end your workday right as it is to start it right.